jeff-davis/setjmp.rs/README.md

 * If rust code calls C code, the rust code might want to catch a ``longjmp()`` from the C code and handle it somehow.
 * Rust code might want to ``longjmp()`` to return control to C code.
-* Use coroutines where one of the functions is implemented in C and the other in rust.

 It is possible to use ``setjmp()``/``longjmp()`` just for managing control flow in rust (without interacting with C), but that would be